The Best Contractors Tools & Equipment Insurance for 2026

 Type of Tools & Equipment

 In cases where a policy includes coverage for specialized tools and equipment, this will be reflected in the cost of the insurance.
-Heavy equipment such as excavators and backhoes will require greater coverage limits (if coverage is available at all), and these higher limits will drive up the premium.
+Heavy equipment such as excavators and backhoes will require greater coverage limits due to their high market value, and these higher limits will drive up the premium.
+This machinery is usually covered through a specialized contractors equipment floater within an inland marine policy.

 Policy Limit

 The policy limit refers to the total amount available to repair or replace lost or damaged property.
 The higher the policy limit, the larger the premiums.
-Items to be insured must be listed with the insurance company, either in a group as unscheduled property, or individually for higher value items as scheduled property.
-Both types of property will be covered from loss or damage either on a cost or replacement basis, depending on the policy, up to the policy limit.
+High-value equipment must be individually ‘scheduled’ with the insurance company, while lower-value tools are typically covered as a group under a blanket ‘unscheduled’ limit without requiring an itemized inventory.
+Both types of property will be covered for loss or damage on either an actual cash value (ACV) or replacement cost basis, depending on the policy terms, up to the policy limit.

 Location